lamlamnt/MARL_CTP/README.md

 **Python/code management in progress:**
 <br>-Pycache keeps being uploaded despite .gitignore.
 <br>-requirements.txt is probably not complete.
-Use setup.py files and make the project into a package and removing sys.path.append("..")
+Use setup.py files and make the project into a package and removing sys.path.append("..").
 <br>-Fix the warnings when running pytest and main_training

 **Note:**